-Summer extreme heat waves (EHWs) over Texas area and their trend are investigated using 24 25 observations and atmospheric general circulation model (AGCM) outputs.
-There is a positive linear trend in Texas EHW days for the period of 1979-2015.
-While the interannual variability of the Texas 26 27 EHWs is linked to ENSO conditions, the upward trend in Texas EHWs is found to be significantly 28 associated with the tropical Pacific Zonal SST Gradient (PZSSTG).
-The amplification of PZSSTG 29 leads to both enhanced convection in the western Pacific and suppressed convection in the 30 central-eastern Pacific (i.e., La Niña-like pattern), both of which can induce anomalous anticyclones 31 over the Texas area through two distinct planetary wave trains in the antecedent spring.
-As a result, 32 anomalously sinking motions and divergent water vapor flux appear over the Texas area, which 33 reduce precipitation and increase downward solar radiation, leading to a dry and hot soil that favors 34 the occurrence of Texas summer EHWs.
-In addition, all AGCMs using observed SSTs as boundary 35 conditions were able to simulate the observed decreasing trend in Texas summer precipitation and the 36 observed increasing trend in Texas summer surface air temperature.
-The observed relationships 37 between winter PZSSTG and the following spring-summer Texas precipitation/temperature were also reproduced by these models, where the intensified PZSSTG tended to reduce the Texas precipitation 38 39 while increasing the surface air temperature.
+Summer extreme heat waves (EHWs) over the Texas area and their trend are investigated using observations and atmospheric general circulation model (AGCM) output.
+There is a positive linear trend in Texas EHW days for the period 1979-2015.
+While the interannual variability of the Texas EHWs is linked to ENSO conditions, the upward trend in Texas EHWs is found to be significantly associated with the tropical Pacific zonal SST gradient (PZSSTG).
+The amplification of PZSSTG leads to both enhanced convection in the western Pacific and suppressed convection in the central-eastern Pacific (i.e., La Niña-like pattern), both of which can induce anomalous anticyclones over the Texas area through two distinct planetary wave trains in the antecedent spring.
+As a result, anomalously sinking motions and divergent water vapor flux appear over the Texas area, which reduce precipitation and increase downward solar radiation, leading to dry and hot soil that favors the occurrence of Texas summer EHWs.
+In addition, all AGCMs using observed SSTs as boundary conditions were able to simulate the observed decreasing trend in Texas summer PZSSTG and the following spring-summer Texas precipitation/temperature were also reproduced by these models, where the intensified PZSSTG tended to reduce the Texas precipitation while increasing the surface air temperature.

-41 1.
-Introduction
+1. Introduction

-Texas and its surrounding areas have experienced numerous extreme heat waves (EHWs) 42 over the past decades, which have produced large impacts on human health, agricultural 43 productions, and natural ecosystem.
-For example, an EHW swept the central and southern 44 United States in 1980, causing 107 heat-related deaths in Texas (Karl and Quayle 1981; 45 Greenberg et al. 1983).
-In 1998, a more localized EHW struck Texas and Oklahoma that led 46 to an estimated loss of 6 billion US dollars primarily due to decreased agricultural production 47 (Chenault and Parsons 1998; Hong and Kalnay 2000).
-In 2011, an unprecedented EHW 48 occurred over the Texas area, with an average temperature almost 3°C above the 1981-2010 49 mean for June through August (Nielsen-Gammon 2012; Hoerling et al. 2013), which 50 substantially increased the emergency department visits for heat-related illnesses (Zhang et al. 51 52 2015).
-Among these cases, the 2011 EHW was the most notable in both intensity and duration, 53 and was accompanied by a record-breaking burned area in the southern and southwestern 54 Texas due to wildfires (Williams et al. 2014).
-Smith et al. (2013) indicated that the EHW 55 frequency, in terms of EHW days per year, over southern North America, experienced an upward trend based on the various EHW definitions.
-More intense and longer lasting EHWs 56 over the Texas area have raised concerns of the potential impact of greenhouse warming on 57 58 the increasing frequency of Texas EHWs.
+Texas and its surrounding areas have experienced numerous extreme heat waves (EHWs) over the past decades, which have produced large impacts on human health, agricultural productions, and the natural ecosystem.
+For example, an EHW swept the central and southern United States in 1980, causing 107 heat-related deaths in Texas (Karl and Quayle 1981; Greenberg et al. 1983).
+In 1998, a more localized EHW struck Texas and Oklahoma that led to an estimated loss of 6 billion U.S. dollars, primarily due to decreased agricultural production (Chenault and Parsons 1998; Hong and Kalnay 2000).
+In 2011, an unprecedented EHW occurred over the Texas area, with an average temperature almost 3°C above the 1981-2010 mean for June through August (Nielsen-Gammon 2012; Hoerling et al. 2013), which substantially increased the emergency department visits for heat-related illnesses